StalkerSea/ResumeAigent/.github/CONTRIBUTING.md

 - **invalid:** The issue is not valid or doesn't seem correct.
 - **question:** Additional information or clarification is needed.
 - **wontfix:** The issue will not be fixed or addressed.
-- We aim to respond to issues as early as possible.
+- I aim to respond to issues as early as possible.
 Please be patient, as maintainers may have limited availability.

 ## Contributing Fixes